kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   6. Call `RevertPlacement`.

-- **Potential Optimization:** Pre-filtering can check aggregate resources before running the full simulation.
+- **Potential Optimization:** Pre-filtering can check aggregate resources requested by PodGroup Pods before running the full simulation.

-- **Heterogeneous PodGroup Handling**: Sequential Processing will be used initially.
+- **Heterogeneous PodGroup Handling**: Sequential processing will be used initially.
 Pods are processed sequentially; if any fail, the placement is rejected.